 - write it on a sticky note on your desk

-- don’t store it on unsecure websites
+- don’t store it on unsecured websites

-- send it over public Wi-Fi
+- send it over to public Wi-Fi

-Also be vary of the people listening or watching you when providing the number to customer service representatives.
+Also, beware of the people listening or watching you when providing the number to customer service representatives.

 8. Oversharing on social media might not be the best thing to do

 If you are constantly active on social media and will post every aspect of your life to the public, there’s a higher chance of falling under an identity theft attack (sometimes even more).
 Always remember to keep personal details out of the internet.
 By doing an analysis of a person’s social media accounts, it’s possible to build a whole new fake entity that can pose exactly like you.

 If you think that your identity is under attack, you could immediately ban your credit/debit card.
 Once your credit card number or similar information is leaked, you cannot undo the process.
 So, you can prevent fraud by freezing your credit or debit card and preventing them from using it.